About Cape Palmerston

 Cape Palmerston National Park was gazetted in 1976.
 The 7,200ha park is managed primarily to conserve its natural values, particularly its diverse vegetation communities and coastal landscapes.

-The Cape Palmerston National Park Management Statement 2013 is available.
+The Cape Palmerston National Park Management Statement 2013 (PDF, 457.2KB) is available.

-The Queensland Parks and Wildlife Service, part of the Department of Environment and Science and the Great Barrier Reef Marine Park Authority are jointly responsible for managing the Great Barrier Reef Marine Park.
+The Queensland Parks and Wildlife Service, part of the Department of Environment, Science and Innovation and the Great Barrier Reef Marine Park Authority are jointly responsible for managing the Great Barrier Reef Marine Park.

 Tourism information links